 Because your Superannuation is your nest egg, some of it will still be there when you die.

 The last two decades have seen a monumental change in the role of Superannuation in the lives of most Australians.
-Public education and the need for us to provide for self-retirement and compulsory employer Superannuation levies have contributed greatly to this massive change and it’s important to be across this, dying or otherwise.
+Public education and the need for us to provide for self-retirement and compulsory employer superannuation levies have contributed greatly to this massive change.
+It can be complicated so get advice, good advice, from a professional.

 What You Must Know About Powers Of Attorney